 - Objects appear smaller than they are (called micropsia) or larger than they are (macropsia).
-According to research published in Ophthalmic Research, micropsia is more common than macropsia.
+According to 2016 research, micropsia is more common than macropsia.

 Metamorphopsia can be a symptom of a variety of eye disorders that affect the retina and macula.
 These include:

 Age-related macular degeneration (AMD)

 - the leading cause of vision loss among those 50 years and older

 - not apt to occur until after age 60

 - linked to genetics

 - possibly related to environmental factors like diet and smoking

 - 45 percent of study subjects had visual distortions of lines (for example, newsprint or computer displays)